gcarbo01/db-schema-design-guidelines/README.md

 ## Category
 ## Description
 Some systems may require creating business entities with custom human-readable or human-friendly Ids. <br>
-The User can enter the custom id, or the id can be inferred from a given name.
-However, it allows it to be edited or created by the human-being operator
+Many systems allow the User to write the custom id, or the system can create them by inferring the name from another field.
+However, in most cases, the system allows this custom id to be editable, and the User can overwrite the proposed generated id.<br>
 These types of IDs have similarities with the Resource-Id and the Short-UUID. <br>
-See the example below, where the user can create a custom "Customer Id".<br>
+See the example below, where the user can create a custom "Customer Id".
+The custom is proposed from the field above, but the User can edit it.<br>
 <br><img src="./images/Custom-Human-Readable-id1.jpg" align="center" width=50% height=50%> <br> <br>
 ### Important
 .
 Because the field is created by hand, these Ids can lead to collisions. <br>